groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 So the only the addition of space used by the download sites is needed, with a little extra margin.

-The Windows "Patch Tuesday" updates are often a hundred or so megabytes, so we multiplying that by the number of updates to keep available and we can easily find otherselves with several gigabytes.
+The Windows "Patch Tuesday" updates are often a hundred or so megabytes, so we multiply that by the number of updates to keep available and we can easily find otherselves with several gigabytes.
 The Symantec IntelligentUpdates need roughly 150 megabytes, while Symantec LiveUpdate needs 50 gigabytes.